Catt Sadler: Charity work

 Sadler is the international spokesperson for the Women Like Us Foundation, an organization her mother co-created after writing a book of the same name.
 In 2010, Sadler founded a local chapter – Women Like Us Hollywood.

 Personal life

 Sadler married her college sweetheart, fashion executive Kyle Boyd, in 2001.
 They have two sons, Austin (2001) and Arion (2005).

 Sadler met Brett Jacobson over Memorial Day 2009 at the Indianapolis 500.
 Five months later in October, they were engaged; but one week later ended their engagement but continued dating.

 Sadler began dating British film producer Rhys David Thomas after meeting at a charity event in Los Angeles in May 2010.
-She and Thomas married on October 23, 2011 in a private ceremony at the Palazzo Hotel in Las Vegas.
+She and Thomas married on October 23, 2011, in a private ceremony at the Palazzo Hotel in Las Vegas.
 In March 2016, Sadler filed for divorce from Thomas.

-On July 13, 2021, Catt Sadler stated she was fully vaccinated, but she was experiencing intense symptoms after a breakthrough infection of contracting the SARS-CoV-2 Delta variant.